Symbolic dynamics for three dimensional flows with positive topological entropy: Poincar e sections

 \subsection{Adapted Poincar\'e sections}

-Let $\Lambda$ be a standard Poincar\'e section.
-Let $\dist_\L$ denote the intrinsic Riemannian distance on $\L$ (with the convention that the distance between different connected components of $\L$ is infinite).
+Let $\Lambda$ be a standard Poincar\'e section, and let $\dist_\L$ denote its intrinsic Riemannian distance (with the convention that the distance between different connected components of $\L$ is infinite).
 Let $\mu$ be a $\vf$--invariant probability measure, and let $\mu_\Lambda$ be the induced probability measure on $\Lambda$.
 Recall that $f_{\Lambda}:\Lambda\to\Lambda$ may have singularities.
 The following definition is motivated by the treatment of Pesin theory for maps with singularities in \cite{Katok-Strelcyn}.